jjspill/RSS_Feed_Aggregator/README.md

 # RSS Feed Aggregator

 The RSS Feed Aggregator is a Python tool that fetches, aggregates, and filters RSS feed data.
-It's built to provide an efficient way of gathering specific information from various sources as per the configured filters.
+It's built to provide an efficient way of gathering specific information from various sources as per the configuration filters.

 ## Installation & Setup